Best Juicy Turkey Meatballs

 Baked turkey meatballs on a plate with parsley garnish.

-Baking these turkey meatballs in the oven at high temperature helps to brown the outsides of the meatballs while sealing in the juices.
-And baking meatballs is super easy – you won’t have to fuss with flipping meatballs in a skillet or worry about grease splattering as they cook.
+• I bake these turkey meatballs in the oven at high temperature to brown the outsides while sealing in the juices.
+(As a bonus, baked meatballs are just as delicious as skillet meatballs and you don’t have to fuss with flipping them or worry about grease splattering as they cook.)

 • Egg: One egg helps to bind the meat mixture together.

 • Onion & Garlic: For flavor.
-Chop the onion up finely, and mince or press the garlic cloves.
+I chop the onion up finely so that it almost disappears into the meatballs.

 • Panko Breadcrumbs: Breadcrumbs help to bind the meatballs together.
 Panko breadcrumbs work best because the larger crumb pieces trap more moisture in the meatballs, making them juicier.